By Tony Attwood

 What else is on the site

-We also now have a discussion group “Untold Dylan” on Facebook.
+We also have a very lively discussion group “Untold Dylan” on Facebook with approaching 6000 active members.
 Just type the phrase “Untold Dylan” in, on your Facebook page or follow this link

 I don’t think Dylan is saying ‘flame’ ….’faith’ and/or ‘flesh’ more likely …